HOMANS: Nord Stream II sanctions is a question of Ukraine's freedom

 Here are four of my own points:

 One of the leading Washington lobbyists on behalf of Nord Stream II is Richard Burt, who now works for McLarty Associates.
-Burt is a former Ambassador to former West Germany, and he has had all sorts of Russian connections, including a Board seat at Alfa Bank.
+Burt is a former Ambassador to the former West Germany, and he has had all sorts of Russian connections, including a board seat at Alfa Bank.
 A couple of years ago, I had a drink with a guy who worked for Burt.
 He brought up the subject of Ukraine's reliance on gas transit fees, serving as a kind of crutch for Ukraine.
-I had to agree that he had a legitimate point - throwing away the crutch is up to Ukraine.
+I had to agree that he had a legitimate point – throwing away the crutch is up to Ukraine.

-For the US, the immediate issue is whether Congress will allow the Biden Admin. to go around the sanctions that Congress imposed.
+For the US, the immediate issue is whether Congress will allow the Biden Administration to go around the sanctions that Congress imposed.
 Ukraine must start planning for a future without transit fees.
-At the same time, Ukraine must try to obtain guarantees from the E.U. and the US to ensure that Gazprom lives up to its commitment to pay transit fees at least through 2024 and, hopefully, beyond that date.
+At the same time, Ukraine must try to obtain guarantees from the EU and the US to ensure that Gazprom lives up to its commitment to pay transit fees at least until the end of 2024 and, hopefully, beyond that date.

 We all remember the Budapest Memorandum.